Athos213/Dynamic_Array/README.md

 ```

 ## Not Implemented(yet):
-- Inserting in the middle
-- Removing from the middle
+- Remove does not return the result

 ## Usage
 A test function can be found in the source directory.
 To execute the test file, run the following in the root directory of the repository: